Tumulus culture: Settlements

 The culture's dispersed settlements consisted of villages or homesteads centered on fortified structures such as hillforts.
-Significant fortified settlements include the Heuneburg, Bullenheimer Berg, Ehrenbürg, and Bernstorf.
-Fortification walls were built from wood, stone and clay.
+Significant fortified settlements include the Heuneburg, Bullenheimer Berg, Ehrenbürg, Heidenschanze and Bernstorf.
+Fortification walls were built from wood, stone, and clay.
 The massive 3.6m-wide wall surrounding the plateau of the Ehrenbürg resembled later murus gallicus fortifications known from the Iron Age.
 'Cyclopean' stone fortifications topped with wooden battlements were constructed c.
 1400 BC at the large hillfort of Stätteberg in Bavaria.

 Trade

 Tumulus culture societies traded with those in Scandinavia, Atlantic Europe, the Mediterranean region and the Aegean.
 Traded items included amber and metal artefacts.
 From the beginning of the Middle Bronze Age there is evidence for the use of weighed metal as form of payment or money.
 Weighing equipment has been found in central Europe dating from c.
 1400 BC onwards.

 Metalwork

 The Bronze Hand of Prêles from Switzerland, dating from the 16th-15th century BC, is a unique find from the Tumulus culture period.
 Described as "the earliest metal representation of a human body part ever found in Europe", it may have been a ritual object, or mounted on a standard like similar metal hands known from the Iron Age, or possibly a prosthesis.
 It was found in a grave along with a bronze hair-ring, pin and dagger.
 The hand had a golden bracelet or cuff decorated with solar motifs.